MicrosoftDocs/appcenter-docs/docs/gdpr/does-it-apply-to-me.md

 ### Scenario 2: Analytics - I added personal information in custom events

-If you are using [Analytics Custom Events](~/analytics/event-metrics.md) in App Center Anaytics, events are a potential place where you could have added personal information, these are:
+If you are using [Analytics Custom Events](~/analytics/event-metrics.md) in App Center Analytics, events are a potential place where you could have added personal information, these are:

 - Event name
 - Event property key